 On the production side, we take the estimate of the strength of agglomeration externalities, $\alpha=0.06$ , from Ciccone and Hall (1993).
-This estimate has performed well in the literature for various countries and time periods. $\alpha=0.06$ implies that doubling city size increases city productivity by 6%.
-Still on the production side, the expenditure shares on labor and land equal $\gamma$ and $1-\gamma$ , respectively.
-Unfortunately, we are not aware of any study that measures the land share for the entire world.
-Thus, we base our benchmark value of $\gamma$ on Desmet and Rappaport (2017), who estimate a value of 0.10 for the difference between the land share and the agglomeration elasticity in the United States between 1960 and 2000, a period that corresponds to our sample period.
+The expenditure shares on labor and land equal $\gamma$ and $1-\gamma$ , respectively.
+We base our benchmark value of $\gamma$ on Desmet and Rappaport (2017), who estimate a value of 0.10 for the difference between the land share and the agglomeration elasticity in the United States between 1960 and 2000, a period that corresponds to our sample period.
 Given we set $\alpha=0.06$ , this suggests choosing $\gamma=0.84$ .

-On the consumption side, we have two structural parameters: the migration elasticity, which we set to $\eta=0.15$ based on Kennan and Walker (2011), and the elasticity of substitution across tradable final goods, which we set to $\sigma=4$ based on Bernard, Eaton, Jensen, and Kortum (2003).
+On the consumption side, we have three structural parameters: the migration elasticity, which we set to $\eta=0.15$ based on Kennan and Walker (2011); the elasticity of substitution across tradable final goods, which we set to $\sigma=4$ based on Bernard, Eaton, Jensen, and Kortum (2003); and the elasticity of port city disamenities with respect to shipping, which we set to $\rho=0.005$ based on the estimated economic cost of pollution for Los Angeles from Marquez and Vallianatos (2012).

 Finally, there are three structural parameters that influence shipping costs.
 One is the dispersion of idiosyncratic shipping costs, which - together with the functional form of these costs - we take from Allen and Arkolakis (2019), setting $\theta=203$ .
 Another is the elasticity of transshipment costs to total shipping at the port (congestion externalities), which we take from the empirical estimates of Abe and Wilson (2009), setting $\lambda=0.074$ .
-Table A.10 summarizes the calibration of these six structural parameters.
+Table D.9 summarizes the calibration of these seven structural parameters.